CypherCove/gdx-tween/README.md

 When a SequenceTween is submitted, only its first child is eligible to automatically interrupt running tweens.
 (This is to avoid the ambiguous behavior of when later children in the sequence should interrupt currently-running tweens.)

-When a ParallelTween is submitted, all of its children are eligible.
-If a ParallelTween is the first child of a SequenceTween, then all its children are eligible.
+When a ParallelTween is submitted, all of its children are eligible to interrupt.
+If a ParallelTween is the first child of a SequenceTween, then all its children are eligible to interrupt.

 By default, if any child in the hierarchy of a GroupTween is interrupted, the whole hierarchy is canceled.
-This behavior can be changed to only mute the specific children that are interrupted, using `childInterruptionBehavior()`.
+This behavior can be changed to only mute the specific children that are interrupted, using `GroupTween.childInterruptionBehavior()`.

 ### Eases and blends